Dacleoz/ObjectOrientedProgramming/README.md

 # ObjectOrientedProgramming
-Exercise from the course "Programmazione Orientata agli Oggetti" of the University of study of Udine
+Exercise from the course "Programmazione Orientata agli Oggetti" of the University of studies of Udine

 # Exercixe test
 A Region must manage the administration of vaccines to the population for a range